 Little did I know that what I’d assumed would be a fun anecdote to tell friends for years to come instead marked the start of my worst travel experience.

 I crossed into Laos the following morning and clambered on to a slow boat; I was going to be riding it down the Mekong River to Luang Prabang over the next two days.
 On the final morning, I was taking a nap when an elderly Laotian woman died of malaria.
 I had to spend the next six hours sitting beside her body and listening to the sobs of her grieving husband.

 My traumatising experience didn’t end there.
 After deciding to splash out on some fancy accommodation to recover, I ended up in the guesthouse from hell.
-First, I was locked out of my room and watched as the owner hacked off the doorknob with a machete.
+First, I was locked out of my room and watched as the Keys 4 The City service and the owner hacked off the doorknob with a machete.
 Then, I was locked inside my room because I no longer had a way of opening the door.
 Several hours later, after somebody finally heard my cries for help, I changed rooms to one that was filled with bugs.
 It was only available room left in the guesthouse and Luang Prabang has a curfew; this was my only option.

 Cockroaches kept running over my face as I tried to sleep, so I ran outside and curled up in a ball on the ground.
 When two backpackers offered to let me sleep in their room, I was grateful for their generosity and agreed.
 I must have been out for an hour when I awoke to find one of them sexually assaulting me.
 I made to escape, only to discover they were staying in my old room: the one without a doorknob.

 Somehow, I escaped unscathed, and the following morning, I checked in to one of the most expensive hotels I’ve ever stayed in.